avargasv/ContribsGH-A/PostA.md

 `Future` (in this case a `Future[ContributorsByOrg]`).
 Note that the first argument of the ask operator is the actor system itself, and the second an anonymous function having as argument an actor reference (a reference to the destination actor) and as body the message to be sent to that actor.
-The message (`ReqContributorsByOrg`) takes as its first parameter the name of the organization at hand of type `Organization` (just a type synonym of `String`).
+The message (`ReqContributorsByOrg`) takes as its first parameter the name of the organization at hand (of type `Organization`, just a type synonym of `String`).

 As we have seen before, to get the result of a `Future` we just need to apply `Await.result` to it.
 This, in our case, will allow us to wait for the `Future` of the response of the main actor of our actor system.
 This main actor will,